JackMordaunt/learning_rust/smart_pointers/readme.md

 > `Rc<T>` is a reference counting smart pointer.

-- Allow multiple immutable borrows of one piece of data at the same time.
+- Allow multiple immutable borrows of one piece of heap data at the same time.
+  - Specifically: useful when you want to allocate some data on the heap for the rest of the program to read, and can't determine at compile time which part will finish using the data last.
 - Only for single threaded contexts.

 ```rust